cubiclesoft/cloud-storage-server/README.md

 Nifty Extensions
 ----------------

+Both of the /feeds and /scripts extensions are considered mostly obsolete.
+If you need them, consider using [xcron](https://github.com/cubiclesoft/xcron) instead, which accomplishes nearly all of the same tasks that /feeds and /scripts does but far more elegantly.

 * [/feeds](https://github.com/cubiclesoft/cloud-storage-server-ext-feeds) - A powerful and flexible API to send and schedule notifications with data payloads attached.
 The /feeds API allows for scheduling future notifications and has powerful filtering features to only return information that a monitoring application is interested in.
 * [/scripts](https://github.com/cubiclesoft/cloud-storage-server-ext-scripts) - A powerful and flexible API to initiate named, long-running scripts as other users on a system (e.g. root/SYSTEM).
 The /scripts API uses a crontab-like, per-user definition file to define what scripts can be run.
 Parameter and limited 'stdin' passing support.
 While scripts are running, track status and/or monitor start and completion of script runs.